The Jimmy Dean Show

 The Jimmy Dean Show is the name of several similar music and variety series on American local and network television between 1963 and 1975.
 Each starred country music singer Jimmy Dean as host.

+Today, the show is best known as the first national exposure for puppeteer Jim Henson with his Muppet character, Rowlf the Dog, who appeared regularly with Dean.

 Daytime

-The Jimmy Dean Show, initially called Country Style, aired live on WTOP-TV in Washington, DC in early 1957.
+The Jimmy Dean Show, initially called Country Style, aired live on WTOP-TV in Washington, D.C. in early 1957.
 It was picked up by the CBS-TV network from April 8 to December 13, 1957, under the name The Morning Show from 7 to 7:45 a.m.
 ET Monday–Friday before the station's regular newscast.
 Guests included Chet Atkins, Jay Chevalier, Billy Walker, Little Jimmy Dickens, George Hamilton IV, and the Country Lads; Mary Klick was a regular.
 The producer was Connie B. Gay.

 CBS then carried The Jimmy Dean Show on its daytime schedule from September 14, 1958, to June 1959 from New York, airing from 2 to 2:30 p.m.
 ET Monday–Saturday.
 Guests on the variety program included Hans Conried and Jaye P. Morgan.

 Prime time

 The Jimmy Dean Show aired as a live half-hour summer series from Washington, DC, on CBS-TV from June 22 to September 14, 1957 from 10:30 to 11 p.m. on Saturday nights.
 Guests included Johnny Cash, Jim Reeves, and the Andrews Sisters.

 The Jimmy Dean Show was later an hour-long weekly music and variety television show carried by ABC for three seasons from September 19, 1963, to April 1, 1966, out of ABC Studio One in New York.
 Its first season was written by Peppiatt and Aylesworth, and Scott Vincent was the announcer.
 Of the eighty-six episodes produced at ABC, ten shows were made on the road: four at the Ryman Auditorium in Nashville, Tennessee; three at ABC Studios in Hollywood, California; one in Winter Haven, Florida, and one at Carnegie Hall in New York City.

-The variety program featured country performers such as George Jones, Buck Owens and Dean's former band member Roy Clark, and pop artists like the Everly Brothers and Gene Pitney.
+The variety program featured country performers such as George Jones, Buck Owens and Dean's former band member Roy Clark, and pop artists like The Everly Brothers and Gene Pitney.
 Comics Jackie Mason, Don Adams, and Dick Shawn also appeared.
 Muppet character Rowlf the Dog (performed by Jim Henson) debuted as a regular on the show, and during the premiere episode of the series in 1963, Dean interacted with an animated Fred Flintstone.
 The Jimmy Dean Show in 1964 hosted the first television appearance of Hank Williams, Jr., who at the age of fourteen sang several songs associated with his legendary late father, Hank Williams.
+The show also hosted the first network television appearance of Connie Smith in October 1964, just two months after releasing her number one debut single, Once A Day.